Types of support needed

 Resolving technical problems

-Technology is prone to failures for many reasons.
+Technology is prone to failure for many reasons.
 The important thing for your school is that in the event of a failure, whether it just be a sticky keyboard or the whole school network is down, your technical support provider has got the procedures in place to:

 - log support incidents